 - Make 90° bends in conduit runs

-Electrical conduits are classified by the materials used, wall thickness, tubing size, and mechanical stiffness.
-Corrosion resistance and cost are determining factors when selecting a conduit.
+Electrical conduit is classified by the materials used, wall thickness, tubing size and mechanical stiffness.
+Corrosion resistance and cost are determining factors when selecting conduit.

-Here are the six main types of flexible electrical conduits on the market.
+Here are the main types of flexible electrical conduit available from ANAMET Electrical, Inc.